aasensio/hazel2/docs/basic.rst

 ----------------

-For simple calculations, like synthesizing spectral lines in simple models, Hazel v2.0 can be used in programmatic mode.
-For instance, let us generate a spectral window in the near-infrared and synthesize the He I 10830 A line with some parameters.
+For simple calculations, like synthesizing spectral lines in simple models,
+|hazel2| can be used in programmatic mode.
+For instance, let us generate a spectral
+window in the near-infrared and synthesize the He I 10830 A line with some parameters.